sajinamatya/Hybrid-Recommendation-System-For-Movies/README.md

     The SVD model from suprise module with proper hyperparameter tuning for adjusting the  weight to the model, cross validation to evaluate the model on 5 folds, is used to
     recommend the movies with similar ratings.

 ##  Hybrid system is implement with merge of both content based filtering and collaborative filtering with proper input validation.
+Additional Feautures is added where the user can enter the country name and  the movie is recommended on  the basis of country origin